aquasecurity/postee/README.md

 Click on the Create API Token.
 A new API token for the user is created.
 Keep the token value, together with the JIRA URL and user name, for the next step.

+## Getting the Slack connection details
+Open your Slack client, "Settings & Administration" -> "Manage Apps".
+Go to "Custom Integations", "Incoming Webhooks", "Add to Slack".
+Choose a chanel to send the Slack notifications to.
+Click "Add Incoming Webhook".
+Copy the WebHook URL.

 ## Set up the Configuration File

-To set up the integration, you will  need to create a cfg.yaml file, which contains the JIRA connection settings.
+To set up the integration, you will  need to create a cfg.yaml file, which contains the connection settings.

 The below example is to setup a JIRA integration: